-Awards for Feminist Scholarship & Creative Work
+WGSS Award for Feminist Scholarship and Creative Work

-The Women's, Gender, and Sexuality Studies Program is accepting open submissions for the Faculty Award for Feminist Scholarship and Creative Work.
+The Women's, Gender, and Sexuality Studies Program is accepting open submissions for the Award for Feminist Scholarship and Creative Work.

 Submission Process